semisacred/sovereign/readme.txt

  - Extract the contents of the zip file into the same directory as the "modengine2_launcher.exe".
 Typically the "Game" folder.

 2b.
- - Install the mod with Vortex Mod Manager.
+ - Alternatively, install the mod with Vortex Mod Manager.

 3.
  - Launch Steam once so Steam Services are running.